- Light & Water

 For year-round savings on your utility bills, consider the following:

-- Purchase a compact fluorescent light to replace incandescent light bulbs on frequently used lights.
+- Purchase light emitting diode (LED) bulbs to replace incandescent light bulbs on frequently used lights.

 - Install low flow showerheads and wrap an insulating blanket around your water heater.